Dennis Williams, crayon artist

 Williams was completely self-taught, partly because many teachers refused to accept an African-American as a student.

 Williams eventually set up a studio on the Springfield square, advertising himself as “the old reliable crayon artist.”
-He won commissions to do portraits of many prominent residents of Springfield and Illinois, among them U.S. Sen. John Logan and Abraham Lincoln’s adviser and friend David Davis.
+He won commissions to do portraits of many prominent residents of Springfield and Illinois, among them U.S. Sen. John A. Logan and Abraham Lincoln’s adviser and friend David Davis.

 The reverse of Williams’ business card, with a note to George Davis, David Davis’ son (ALPL)